darpandesai28/databricks-import-notebook/CODE_OF_CONDUCT.md

   WHERE	ccc.installStatus = 1
 				  AND ccc.upcfunction = 'eud_customer'
 				  AND ISNULL(ccc.assignedtoId, '00000000-0000-0000-0000-000000000000') <> '00000000-0000-0000-0000-000000000000') as t
-Left outer join (select distinct deviceName,serialNumber from dbo.deviceDim where isCurrentYN = 1 and deviceName like '%EUD%') dD on t.serialNumber = dD.serialNumber
+Left outer join (select distinct deviceName,serialNumber from dbo.deviceDim where isCurrentYN = 1 and deviceName like 'AFC%') dD on t.serialNumber = dD.serialNumber order by 1 desc